You never really know what’s going to happen in life, especially midlife when you find time for your passion project.

-- I’ve been going to see my name displayed as part of a huge exhibit.
+- I’ve been going so often to see my name and work displayed as part of a huge exhibit.

-- I’ve been going to blow my own mind that any of this is happening.
+- I’ve been going so often to have fun blowing my own mind that any of this is happening.

 If you would have told me that something I made would be hanging in the Museum of Modern Art in 2017, there is absolutely no way I would have believed you.

 I wouldn’t have believed you if you told me this when I was a kid.

 I wouldn’t have believed you if you told me this when I was an adult.

 To be honest, if I hadn’t seen it with my own eyes, I’m not sure I would have believed it at all.

 Yet, here we are.